leebird/nlputils/README.md

 # NLP utils based on protobuf and grpc

+## Use docker to launch server
+- `docker/run.sh` defines a few variables, including Stanford CoreNLP version.
+Modify it as needed.
+- Run `bash docker/run.sh`.
+This should bring up BLLIP server, nlputils server and visual web interface.
+- You can bring up multiple servers using `docker/run.sh`, as long as you specify different ports each time.
+- The server will use IP and ports of the host machine.

 ## Preparation
 - Create a folder under /data/Applications/user_name/ (Disk I/O under this folder is much faster than home directory)
 - `cd /data/Applications/user_name/` and follow the steps below